-34. When will ISS consider equity awards to be performance-based?
+34. When will ISS consider equity awards to be performance-conditioned?

-The company should disclose the details of the performance metric(s) (e.g., return on equity) and the associated goals (e.g., 15 percent) associated with the performance awards at the time they are made.
+For purposes of calculating the CEO's equity pay mix, ISS determines the proportion of equity awards (by value) that are time-based vs. performance-conditioned.
+In order for equity awards to be considered performance-conditioned, the company should disclose the details of the performance metric(s) (e.g., return on equity) and the associated goals (e.g., 15 percent) associated with the performance awards at the time they are made.
 From this disclosure, shareholders will know the minimum level of performance required for any equity grants to be earned.
-In this context, strongly performance-based equity awards do not include standard time-based stock options or performance-accelerated grants.
-Instead, performance-based equity awards are performance-contingent grants, where the individual will not receive the equity grant if the performance goal is unmet.
-Premium-priced options must have a meaningful premium in order to be considered strongly performance-based.
-If option vesting is contingent on the stock reaching a specified price, the price condition should be maintained for at least 30 consecutive trading days before vesting in order for the grant to be considered strongly performance-based.
+Performance-conditioned equity awards do not include standard time-based stock options or performance-accelerated grants.
+Instead, performance-conditioned equity awards are performance-contingent in that the individual will not receive the grant if the performance goal is unmet.

+Premium-priced options must have a meaningful premium in order to be classified by ISS as performance-conditioned.
+For equity awards that are contingent on stock price goals, the price condition should be both meaningful and required to be maintained for at least 20 consecutive trading days (or 30 calendar days) before vesting in order for the grant to be considered performance-conditioned.
+Market stock units that pay out at target without an increase stock price will not be considered performance-conditioned.